 Now, the Benguet Federation of ASGM (artisanal gold miners) has a 15-year program to totally stop the use of mercury.
 All 15,000 affiliated members of the federation are now using the Benguet method.
 However, there are few rogue miners that still use mercury and we are trying to convince them to switch.

 Update: Leoncio has been working with Pure Earth to test the method in artisanal gold mining communities in Bolivia and Mongolia.

-Watch a video of the Borax method.
+Watch a video of gold mining without mercury.

 * Peter Appel is a scientist at the Geological Survey of Denmark and Greenland in Copenhagen (GEUS), part of Dialogos, a Danish consortium, working with Ban Toxics, their local partner in the Philippines.